PotHix/pothix.github.com/content/post/2019-year-in-review.md

 [![Screenshot of the email sent by Grammarly.
 It shows the number of alerts shown (156),  the number of unique words used (2844), and total words checked (1,478,380)](/images/stats/2019/yir/grammarly2.png "Grammarly data for this year")](/images/stats/2019/yir/grammarly2.png "")

 We can see that I wrote almost 1.5MM words since I started.
-I checked the first time Grammarly sent this number and it was 963,838 words written in Feb 11th.
+I checked the first time Grammarly sent this number and it was 963,838 words written on Feb 11th.
 Let's do a simple math:

 ```